Homies-Tech-Innovation/aethel/docs/frontend/dependencies-draft.md

 ##### file uploads

-- sharp - image processing to redude image size if it goes beyond the limit
+- ~~sharp - image processing to redude image size if it goes beyond the limit~~ [not needed anymore]

 ---